Outdoor Heritage Conservation Fund

 The West Virginia Legislature created the Outdoor Heritage Conservation Fund to invest in the conservation of unique and important wildlife habitats, natural areas, forest lands, farmlands, and lands for hunting, fishing and recreation.
 The fund is used to acquire interest in real property for conservation in keeping with the Wildlife Conservation Action Plan or other conservation plans and to award competitive grants for conservation purposes to eligible recipients.

-The West Virginia Outdoor Heritage Conservation Fund is now accepting applications for small and large grants.
-Up to $500,000 may be awarded, including $50,000 available for small grants.
+The West Virginia Outdoor Heritage Conservation Fund is now accepting applications through May 31, 2022, for small and large grants.
+Up to $750,000 may be awarded in total, including $100,000 for small grants.
 Please be sure to use the Eligibility Assessment to determine if your project qualifies for funding, review the Technical Assistance Manual for grant program and application details, and complete the Grant Application.
 The current forms and applications are available on the website at https://commerce.wv.gov/boards-commissions/outdoor-heritage-conservation-fund/